aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to WORDML via .NET" h2=".NET API to Export EPUB to WORDML on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert EPUB file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to WORDML.
+Aspose.Total for .NET is a comprehensive suite of APIs that provides powerful document manipulation and conversion features for .NET applications.
+It includes the Aspose.PDF for .NET API, which enables developers to convert EPUB files to DOC format.
+After the conversion, the Aspose.Words for .NET API can be used to render the DOC file to WORDML.

+The Aspose.PDF for .NET API is a powerful PDF processing API that allows developers to create, edit, and convert PDF documents.
+It provides a wide range of features, such as text extraction, document splitting, page manipulation, and more.
+It also supports the conversion of EPUB files to DOC format, allowing developers to easily convert EPUB documents to a more widely used format.

+The Aspose.Words for .NET API is a powerful document processing API that enables developers to create, edit, and convert documents.
+It provides a wide range of features, such as document merging, document splitting, text extraction, and more.
+It also supports the rendering of DOC files to WORDML, allowing developers to easily convert documents to a more widely used format.

+Aspose.Total for .NET is a powerful suite of APIs that provides developers with the tools they need to create, edit, and convert documents.
+With the Aspose.PDF for .NET API, developers can easily convert EPUB files to DOC format.
+And with the Aspose.Words for .NET API, developers can render DOC files to WORDML.
+This makes it easy for developers to manipulate and convert documents in a variety of formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}